github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    ruby server.rb
    ```

-1. When you installed the app on your account, you granted the app access to one or more repositories.
-In one of those repositories, create a new pull request.
+1. Create a pull request in the test repository you created in "[Test that the server is listening to your app](#test-that-the-server-is-listening-to-your-app)."
+This is the repository that you granted the app access to.
 1. In the pull request you just created, navigate to the **Checks** tab.
 You should see a check run with the name "Octo RuboCop," or whichever name you chose earlier for the check run.

 If you see other apps in the **Checks** tab, it means you have other apps installed on your repository that have **Read & write** access to checks and are subscribed to **Check suite** and **Check run** events.
 It may also mean that you have {% data variables.product.prodname_actions %} workflows on the repository that are triggered by the `pull_request` or `pull_request_target` event.